-From 1 January 2023 a new penalty system will apply for both late VAT return submissions and late payments.
+From 1 January 2023 a new penalty system applies for both late VAT return submissions and late payments.
 It will also apply to other taxes although our focus is VAT.
-It was originally intended that these changes would take effect from 1 April 2022 but it was announced in January 2022 in a Written Ministerial Statement that planned reforms of the VAT penalties and interest regime for late filing and payment will be delayed as extra time is needed to update HMRC’s IT systems.
-The existing rules will continue in the meantime.
+It was originally intended that these changes would take effect from 1 April 2022 but it was announced in January 2022 in a Written Ministerial Statement that planned reforms of the VAT penalties and interest regime for late filing and payment would be delayed as extra time was needed to update HMRC’s IT systems.

 The new penalty regime is described as being akin that used in relation to traffic offences in that it is ‘points based’.
 Points will be given when a business defaults and when a certain number of points have been incurred penalties will apply.

 Details of how the new late submission penalty system will operate can be found on HMRC’s website.
 However, the main points to note are summarised below.

 Taxpayers will receive a point every time they miss a submission deadline.
 HMRC will notify them of each point.
 At a certain threshold of points, a financial penalty of £200 will be charged and the taxpayer will be notified.
 The threshold is determined by how often a taxpayer is required to make their submission.

 When a taxpayer has reached the relevant threshold, as determined by their submission frequency, a penalty will be charged for that failure and every subsequent failure to make a submission on time, but their points total will not increase.

 Points will have a lifetime of two years; after which they will expire.
 This will be calculated from the month after the month in which the failure occurred.
 Points will not expire when a taxpayer is at the penalty threshold.
 This ensures they must achieve a period of compliance to reset their points.

 After a taxpayer has reached the penalty threshold, all the points accrued within that points total will be reset to zero when the taxpayer has met both the following conditions: